mautic/user-documentation/docs/configuration/settings.rst

   :width: 600
   :alt: Screenshot showing CORS Settings Configuration in Mautic

 * **Restrict Domains** - When set to No, any web page can pass information to Mautic.
-Select Yes to limit communication with your Mautic instance to websites listed in Valid Domains (strongly recommended).
+Select Yes to limit communication with your Mautic instance to websites listed in Valid Domains strongly recommended.

 * **Valid Domains** - A list of domains allowed to communicate with your Mautic instance.
 In the text box, list the exact URL of the top level domain you want to allow, one per line.
 For example: ``http://www.example.com`` tracks any activity on non-secure example.com pages, but ``https://www.example.com`` won’t because this is only tracking on a secure (``https://``) website.